Keep your batteries charged up on your next remote getaway with the 120W Solar Charger from Companion.

 The Rover 40Ah is only compatible with a max 120W panel, so this one is the ideal choice for your setup.
 Just be mindful you'll need to bypass the solar controller provided with these panels, but keep it aside because it will be handy if you want to use the panels with an alternative in the future.

 Lauren - Snowys(2 years ago)

 Would be run the lithium companion 75L and a 4 bar light connected to the usb of the fridge

-Claudio - Surfers paradise, Gold coast(1 year ago)
+Claudio - Surfers paradise, Gold coast(3 years ago)

 Considering the size of this fridge and the overall variance in solar output, I would recommend you look at going with the Companion 200w Solar Charger instead.